Equity, Diversity and Inclusion

 Challenging the status quo to build a just, equitable, diverse, and inclusive community at Lassonde School of Engineering, this strong community is the foundation to:

 “Empower creators to transform ideas into action to build a better world for all“.

-To achieve our vision, it is essential to build equity, diversity, and inclusivity, into every action we take as a School.
-Rooting equity, diversity, and inclusivity into everything we do at Lassonde is a tall order, one that requires everyone’s commitment to accomplish.
+To achieve our vision, it is essential to build equity, diversity and inclusion into every action we take as a School.
+Rooting equity, diversity, and inclusion into everything we do at Lassonde is a tall order, one that requires everyone’s commitment to accomplish.

-We also welcome you to share new ideas, resources, opportunities to collaborate on initiatives with EDI champions and sub-committee members.
+We also welcome you to share new ideas, resources and opportunities to collaborate on initiatives with EDI champions.

 The Journey So Far

 - Centre for Human Rights, Equity & Inclusion (CHREI)

 - Vice President Equity, People and Culture

 - Ethics review process for research involving human participants